Art History: Ancient Egypt, The Amarna Period, Gender and Women's Studies, Religion, Archaeology

 Undergraduate Credits 1993-1994 Wadham College, Oxford University, Oxford, England

-2016 “Queen Nefertiti: Life after Death at Tell el-Amarna,” The Johns Hopkins University and the American Institute of Archaeology Baltimore.
+2016 “Queen Nefertiti: Life after Death at Tell el-Amarna,” The Henry T. Rowell Lecture, The Johns Hopkins University and the American Institute of Archaeology Baltimore.
 October 14th.

 2015 “Alone Before the God: Gender, Status, and Nefertiti’s Image,” The British Museum, London, England.
 April 9th.